 This course teaches the student the essential technologies needed by NSSA majors, focused on PC and mainframe hardware topics.
 They include how those platforms operate, how they are configured, and the operation of their major internal components.
 Also covered are the basic operating system interactions with those platforms, physical security of assets, and computing-centric mathematical concepts.
 Lab 2, Lecture 4 (Fall, Spring).

 Introduction to Routing and Switching

-Students choose one track and complete all three courses
+Students choose one focus and complete all three courses

 Systems Administration I

-* An equivalent sequence may be approved by an adviser.
+* An equivalent sequence may be approved by an advisor.